1. It is worth it.

 4. Boundaries are essential.

 During the home study, potential foster parents are asked to determine the parameters of the children they are willing to accept into their home.
 The case worker will typically make suggestions based on their observations.
 Families who do not have parameters are a Godsend to case workers because they can contact the family for assistance with the most difficult cases and they know the next child who enters care has a home waiting for them.
-But most of us do not have the training or endurance required for the medically fragile or severely emotionally broken children.
+But most of us do not have the training or endurance required for the medically-fragile children.
 Therefore, we must be honest with ourselves about the children we can care for best.

 It can be difficult to set boundaries because it means saying no to children who are in desperate need of a home, but perspective and patience is crucial in foster care.
 There will be countless children, every day, who need someone to love them.
 It is not only the best interests of the foster family, but also the children’s, that they are placed in homes that can provide them with the highest level of care and long-term stability.